neo-project/neo-node/neo-cli/Privatenet-Neo-Cli-Tutorial/set-privatenet-neo-cli.md

 - Remember to set different port numbers for each node for "P2P" and "RPC".
 - Max connections default is 3, if you're using 4 consensus nodes or more, change this number to at least the number of consensus node plus one.
 This tutorial set 4 consensus nodes, so it must be at least `"MaxConnectionsPerAddress": 5`.
 - In "UnlockWallet" it must have the path and the password of the wallet created in that node.
 Different nodes must have different wallets.
-- Remember that the paths must have "\\\\" between each folder.
+- Remember to escape the `\` character, so the paths must have `\\` between each folder.

-protocol.json:
+4. Set the `protocol.json` that are located inside the folder neo-cli as the example below:
+`protocol.json:`
 ```json
 {
        "ProtocolConfiguration": {